 The color of your outfit essentially portrays your personal style and your fashion sense.
 The fact that suits are pretty expensive is reason enough not to get the color wrong.
 You definitely don’t want to regret spending a hefty amount on the wrong suit.

-There can be multiple factors to keep in mind when you decide the suit color.
+There can be multiple factors to keep in mind when you decide on the suit color.
 You may look for versatility, skin tone suitability, the type of event or occasion, and even the time of the day when you are supposed to wear your suit.
 For variation, we suggest keeping more than one suit in different colors in your wardrobe.

-Some colors are more formal than others so that you can choose according to the level of formality required.
+Some colors are more formal than others so you can choose according to the level of formality required.
 If the occasion calls for it, swap the suit jacket with a vest for a classy but relaxed look.

 What Color Suits Should a Man Own?

-The color palette for men with medium skin tone is also quite diverse.
+The color palette for men with medium skin tones is also quite diverse.
 We suggest choosing brown, burgundy, orange, and red suits for a dashing look.
 Avoid wearing a black or white suit if your skin tone is medium.

 Classic Suit Colors

 If you are on a budget sticking to one or two suits in classic colors may be the right option for you.
 These traditional colors will provide versatility for several occasions.
-A dark, formal suit will be good enough for evening events, while a light colored suit won’t let you feel out of place at daytime parties and casual instances.
+A dark, formal suit will be good enough for evening events, while a light-colored suit won’t let you feel out of place at daytime parties and casual instances.

 The traditional suit colors will go well with most of your shirt and ties, and your basic black or brown shoes, making them a mainstay for a capsule wardrobe.
 These can either be in a solid color or with a pattern like pinstripes or small checks.